Start Here... to Un-Rush. A place to help you face a hurried world.

 Stick around if you want to join me and a community of like-minded rebels on the journey to stand up against the high-stress levels of an urgency culture.

-When you want to work and act with a balanced mind, intention, consideration, and long-term consistency, then: un-rush.
+IF you want to work and act with a balanced mind, intention, consideration, and long-term consistency, THEN: un-rush.
 Slow down.
 And show yourself and the world that this is the way forward.

 WHAT YOU CAN EXPECT